 5 Ways the QSR Industry Can Benefit from Conversational AI

-You can also listen to this blog:
+You can also listen to this blog on the QSR industry:

 There’s been considerable disruption within the quick-service restaurant industry, especially over the last couple of years.

 Brands have been trying in a lot of different ways to really affect their businesses through an increasingly competitive environment.
 There’s also been a transformation in their customer base, so as the Gen Y and now Gen Z become a more prevalent impact on their businesses, they’ve had to adapt their own business practices.